 Q: Was meeting people and making friends easy?
 How did you go about meeting new people?

 A: It is for me, I am that kind of person who doesn’t wait for someone to approach me to make friends, I feel too awkward waiting in that space.
-I was part of an international group of students when I first came to Finland to study and I was the only one from my country.
+I was part of an international group of students when I first came to Finland to study, and I was the only one from my country.
 Most of us are still friends, even though we don’t see each other as much as we used to.
-Finnish friends are very loyal so once you have one, that´s for keeps.
+Finnish friends are very loyal so once you have one, they are for keeps.

 Q: Have you made friends with locals or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends with the locals?

 A: I have both groups.
 When I moved to this smaller city, Kauhava, I was on maternity leave and I only knew one person.
 So, I joined a lot of mothers and family group activities that the city was offering.
 The group is in Finnish, but sometimes they would speak to me in English.
 However, I wanted to improve my language skills, so I tried to speak in Finnish.
 Eventually, everyone spoke to me in Finnish which helped me improve considerably.
 The best part is that some of those kids in the group became my kid’s classmates and friends in school too.
 So they have known each other since they were young.